Skip to main content

 Temporary dentures

-Temporary dentures—also called immediate dentures—are dentures that can be fitted right after your teeth have been removed.
-They are an option to help you carry on as normal while waiting for your new permanent dentures to be fitted.
-You can return to eating the foods you love, without putting too much pressure on your remaining natural teeth
+Temporary dentures, or immediate dentures, are dentures that can be fitted right after your teeth have been removed.5 They are an option to help you carry on as normal while waiting for your new permanent dentures to be fitted.
+Your dentist will take measurements and models of your teeth beforehand so the dentures are ready for you to wear while your jaw is healing.5 You can return to eating the foods you love without putting too much pressure on your remaining natural teeth.6

-They may be recommended by your dentist as a way to help ease your mouth into wearing dentures, or if you’ve previously had issues with sensitive teeth or gums.
-By reducing the pressure on your remaining natural teeth when eating, temporary dentures will let your mouth heal without you needing to make any major changes to your lifestyle.
-Your dentist will take measurements and models of your teeth beforehand so the dentures are ready for you to wear while your jaw is healing.
+These may be recommended by your dentist to help ease your mouth into wearing dentures, so you can establish speech patterns while getting used to your new appliance.6 By reducing the pressure on your remaining natural teeth when eating, temporary dentures will let the tissues in your mouth heal without you needing to make any major changes to your lifestyle.6

 Flexible dentures